 Consult with experts (like here in Global Shares) who can guide you through that initial set-up and advise on what steps you need to take.

 If you’re operating across multiple countries, it’s almost certain that you are targeting a large base of employees to join the plan.
-In this case, make sure to use a wide variety of communications (videos, emails, face-to-face meetings) to get your message across.
+In this case, make sure to customize your comms plan with the following components in mind.

 When customizing it, be hyper-aware of cultural differences and how the messaging should be different.
 For example, the US has a strong culture of employee ownership (company executives prefer shares to cash), while in the UK, company executives prefer cash to shares.

 You should reflect this in your communications strategy which can lead to a wider understanding of employee ownership.
 Learn more about why companies build employee ownership.

 Varied comms methods

 Including storytelling in your comms plan can have the two-fold effect of boosting employee ownership participation and connecting staff across the world ‘’as a corporate glue’.

 To do this, simply share stories of people benefiting from the plan, and connect it with the work being done by the company.
 This will make those people not in the plan seriously consider joining and enable employees to connect with their counterparts halfway around the world from them.